jonathanw82/Can_Share/README.md

 #### Help
 Navigation across the top, heading middle top and infomation below about how to add a can, is my beer vegan, how to edit a can, how to add a link to images and urls for mobile and desktop.
-The bage also has links to wikapedia on different types of beer.
-Followed by links to self help such as drink aware and alchholica anonymouse.
+The page also has links to wikapedia on different types of beer.
+Followed by links to self help such as drink aware and alcoholics anonymous.
-The help page is linked to throughout the site, not just by the navigation bar but through small links next to things the user may find no fully understand at first glance.
+The help page is linked to, throughout the site, not just by the navigation bar but through small links next to things, the user may need guidance with.

 #### About